 Decaffeinated coffee can also satisfy your taste for a cup of joe.

-Pregnancy cravings can seem overwhelming at times, but they are highly manageable if you plan ahead and set yourself up for success:
+Pregnancy cravings can seem overwhelming at times, but avoid these foods if you plan ahead and set yourself up for success:

-You also need to be aware if you start to crave non-food substances as this may be a sign of a highly dangerous condition called pica.
+You also need to be aware if you start to crave non-food substances as this may be a sign of a highly avoid these foods.

 This can be defined as the overwhelming craving for substances like: